A Local’s 3-day Lisbon Itinerary

 Palácio da Pena

-After this breakfast boost, head to the Palácio da Pena (Pena Palace), one of Sintra's most iconic monuments.
+If you’re ok with crowds, head to the Palácio da Pena (Pena Palace), one of Sintra's most iconic monuments.
 As it's at the top of the mountain, you can walk there, but it will take a long time and be a very demanding hike.
 The best option is to take bus 434, near the Sintra Palace (or near the train station), which runs between the historic center and the main attractions.

 The Pena Palace looks like something out of a fairy tale, with its red and yellow colors and a mixture of architectural styles and decorative elements that will fascinate you.